Taiwan-Traffic-Safety-Analysis/taiwan-road-safety/README.md

 * **`data/`**: Contains raw and processed datasets used for the analysis.
     * **Crucially, this will include weather data alongside accident data.**
-* **`scripts/`**: R scripts for data cleaning, processing, analysis, and visualization.
+* **`R/`**: R scripts for data cleaning, processing, analysis, and visualization.
-    * `01_data_acquisition_cleaning.R`: Scripts for downloading, cleaning, and preparing the raw traffic accident data **and merging it with relevant weather data (e.g., from weather stations, Central Weather Administration)**.
+    * `1-import.R`, `2-load.R` and `3-Translations.R`: Scripts for downloading, cleaning, and preparing the raw traffic accident data **and merging it with relevant weather data (obtained with `OpenMeteo`)**.
 This may involve spatial and temporal joins.
-    * `02_exploratory_data_analysis.R`: Scripts for initial descriptive statistics and visualizations, **including accident counts and severity by various weather parameters (e.g., clear, rain, fog, strong wind)**.
-    * `03_statistical_analysis.R`: Scripts for performing statistical modeling (e.g., regression analysis, time series analysis) to **quantify the association between weather conditions and accident frequency/severity**.
-    * `04_mapping_visualization.R`: Scripts for generating maps and advanced visualizations of accident hotspots and trends, **potentially layering weather patterns on these maps to show correlations**.
 * **`output/`**: Stores generated figures, tables, and reports.
-* **`docs/`**: (Optional) Additional documentation, such as methodology notes or data dictionaries.
+    * `1-exploratory_data_analysis.md`: Scripts for initial descriptive statistics and visualizations, **including accident counts and severity by various weather parameters (e.g., clear, rain, fog, strong wind)**.
+    * `2-statistical_analysis.md`: Scripts for performing statistical modeling (e.g., regression analysis, time series analysis) to **quantify the association between weather conditions and accident frequency/severity**.
+    * `3mapping_visualization.md`: Scripts for generating maps and advanced visualizations of accident hotspots and trends, **potentially layering weather patterns on these maps to show correlations**.
 * **`README.md`**: This file, providing an overview of the project.

 ## Data Sources